 Start at $2300

-They use organic wool, organic cotton, organic-certified natural Dunlop, GOTS certified fabrics.
+They use organic wool, organic cotton, organic-certified natural Dunlop latex, and GOTS certified fabrics.
 No flame retardants are used anywhere.
 Kapok and down are offered in some configurations.

 They use non-toxic 0-VOC glues and Rubio Monocoat stains.
-They can use a different finish if the customer is sensitive to Monocoat, or they can leave it unfinished.
+They can use a different finish if the customer is sensitive to Rubio, or they can leave it unfinished.